 What are online lessons?

-For those new to one-to-one online learning, it is basically a video chat, where I can see and hear the pupil with their instrument and they can see and hear me.
+It is basically a video chat, where I can see and hear the pupil and they can see and hear me.
 Almost any device with a camera and microphone can be used: smart phones, tablets, laptops, and PCs, whether Android, Apple, or Windows.
 It is easy to set-up and even easier to use.

-At lesson time, you simply have the camera pointing towards the pupil, press the Video Icon that appears on your screen when I call, and the lesson begins.
-I will always send you an email guide to get you started if you need one.
+At lesson time, you simply have your camera pointing towards the pupil, press the Video Icon that appears on your screen when I call, and the lesson begins.
+I will always send you a simple email guide to get you started if you need one.

 What does the pupil see?

-I have set aside a quiet room specifically for online teaching.
-My aim is to provide a friendly, relaxed, yet professional atmosphere, as close to the traditional face-to-face experience as possible.
+I use a quiet room specifically for online teaching.
+I provide a friendly, relaxed, yet professional atmosphere, as close to the traditional face-to-face experience as possible.

 How effective is it?

 Other, more humorous evidence is that a few of my adult pupils have genuinely offered me a cup of tea or coffee during their lesson.
-Also, some of the more eager pupils try to badger me with a string of various funny emojis before their lesson, imploring me to start early.
-Another nice touch is that if it is a pupil’s birthday, I play ‘Happy Birthday’ on the piano to them at the beginning of the lesson.
-And, I have the pleasure of meeting all the pet dogs online, some of whom sit through the lesson.
+Also, some of the more eager pupils send me a string of emojis before their lesson, imploring me to start early.
+And, I have the pleasure of meeting all the pet dogs and cats online, some of whom sit through the lesson.

-Since audio fidelity is a priority for music tuition, I use a high quality Audio Technica microphone with a shock mount and pop filter.
-I also wear quality AKG headphones during the lesson.
-This not only allows me to hear every audio detail, but also means that your audio is not sent back through the mic – this can activate echo suppression, which can distort the sound.
+Audio fidelity is a priority for music tuition.
+I use a high quality microphone with shock mount and pop filter.
+I also wear quality headphones during the lesson.
+This not only allows me to hear every audio detail, but means that your audio is not sent back through the mic.

-After auditioning a number of video chat/conferencing apps for one to one teaching – such as Discord, Zoom, Skype, Whatsapp – I decided to use basic Skype as the default app, with Facebook Messenger Video as a backup.
-With hundreds of online lessons completed, this has proven a successful and popular choice, with a number of pupils praising the simplicity, convenience, and quality.
+I use basic Skype as the default app, with Facebook Messenger Video as a backup.
+This has proven a successful and popular choice, with a number of pupils praising the simplicity, convenience, and quality.
 Skype is available for free on all platforms and devices, has good security, and works from a simple contact list rather than using emails and passwords.

 My fees for online lessons are 50p less than my travelling out fees.
-For instance, a single online lesson is £18 and a double back-to-back lesson is £33.
-For more details about my fees or for longer lessons please visit my Fees page.
+For instance, a single online lesson is £18 and a double back-to-back lesson is £33.50 For more details about my fees or for longer lessons please visit my fees page.